Minister says Covid-19 tests for air travel should be in place by December 1st

 Prices for the service start at €149 per test.

-Speaking also on Saturday, Dr Cillian de Gascún, director of the National Virus Reference Laboratory, said it was “far too early” to make a definitive decision as to whether people should travel home to be with their families at Christmas.
+Speaking also on Saturday with Katie Hannon, Dr Cillian de Gascún, director of the National Virus Reference Laboratory, said it was “far too early” to make a definitive decision as to whether people should travel home to be with their families at Christmas.

 Dr de Gascún said the Government hoped to see virus levels drop internationally before making a decision given that many people would be travelling from continental Europe and the US.
 A situation where people must limit their close contacts to a small group of people may also be considered over the Christmas period, he said.